sensedeep/sensedeep/README.md

 [https://senselogs.sensedeep.com/](https://senselogs.sensedeep.com/)

 SenseLogs is a single page application that will render in your browser.
-SenseLogs supports the Chrome, Firefox and Safari desktop browsers.
+SenseLogs supports the latest Chrome, Firefox and Safari desktop browsers.

 ### Whats New